torognes/enigma/README.md

-If you do not know the correct settings for decryption, it can also be used to try out a large number of settings and look for plaintext messages that look similar to text written in a selected language.
+If you do not know the correct settings for decryption, it can also be used to try out a large number of settings and look for plaintext messages that look similar to text written in a selected language, i.e. crack the code.

 The settings include the reflector (umkehrwalze) and wheels (walzen) used, the ring positions (ringstellung) and start positions (grundstellung),